WebAuthn: Authentication

-For the purposes of illustration, we assume the authenticator is a roaming hardware authenticator (see below for other options).
-In any case, the authenticator is a multi-factor cryptographic authenticator that uses public-key cryptography to sign an authentication assertion targeted at the WebAuthn Relying Party.
-Assuming the authenticator uses a PIN for user verification, the authenticator itself is something you have while the PIN is something you know.
+Authenticator is a multi-factor cryptographic authenticator that uses public-key cryptography to sign an authentication assertion targeted at the WebAuthn Relying Party.
+Assuming the authenticator uses either a facial recognition, fingerprint or PIN for user verification, the authenticator itself is something you have while the facial recognition and fingerprint (biometric) are something you are and the PIN is something you know.

 To initiate the WebAuthn authentication flow, the WebAuthn Relying Party indicates its intentions to the WebAuthn Client (i.e., the browser) via JavaScript.
 The WebAuthn Client communicates with the authenticator using a JavaScript API implemented in the browser.
-A roaming authenticator conforms to the FIDO Client to Authenticator Protocol.
+A roaming authenticator conforms to the FIDO Client to Authenticator Protocol (CTAP), and connected over USB, Bluetooth Low Energy, or near-field communications (NFC).

 WebAuthn does not strictly require a roaming hardware authenticator.
 Alternatively, a software authenticator (e.g., implemented on a smartphone) or a platform authenticator (i.e., an authenticator implemented directly on the WebAuthn Client Device) may be used.
 Relevant examples of platform authenticators include Windows Hello and the Android operating system.

-The illustrated flow relies on PIN-based user verification, which, in terms of usability, is only a modest improvement over ordinary password authentication.
-In practice, the use of biometrics for user verification can improve the usability of WebAuthn.
-The logistics behind biometrics are still poorly understood, however.
+WebAuthn Hybrid Transport allows WebAuthn Client to access credential stored on another authenticator such as a smartphone, useful in certain situations where credential sync is not viable.

 There is a lingering misunderstanding among users that biometric data is transmitted over the network in the same manner as passwords, which is not the case.

 Registration

 When the WebAuthn Relying Party receives the signed authentication assertion from the browser, the digital signature on the assertion is verified using a trusted public key for the user.
-How does the WebAuthn Relying Party obtain that trusted public key in the first place?

-To obtain a public key for the user, the WebAuthn Relying Party initiates a WebAuthn registration flow that is very similar to the authentication flow illustrated above.
+To obtain a public key for the user, the WebAuthn Relying Party initiates a WebAuthn registration flow that is similar to the authentication flow illustrated above.
 The primary difference is that the authenticator now signs an attestation statement with its attestation private key.
 The signed attestation statement contains a copy of the public key that the WebAuthn Relying Party ultimately uses to verify a signed authentication assertion.
-The attestation statement also contains metadata describing the authenticator itself.
+The attestation certificate contains metadata describing the authenticator itself.

 The digital signature on the attestation statement is verified with the trusted attestation public key for that particular model of authenticator.
 How the WebAuthn Relying Party obtains its store of trusted attestation public keys is unspecified.
 One option is to use the FIDO metadata service.

 The attestation type specified in the JavaScript determines the trust model.
 For instance, an attestation type called self-attestation may be desired, for which the trust model is essentially trust on first use.